eKariuki-sleepy/The-Hyatrak-Predictor-by-AET-/README.md

-## Area of Interest
+## Area of Interest (AOI)

-The Winam Gulf, formerly Kavirondo Gulf, a section of Lake Victoria in Kenya.
+The AOI of this project was the Winam Gulf, formerly Kavirondo Gulf, a section of Lake Victoria in Kenya.
 <br>

 ![title](images/AOI_Winam.jpg)